 At the University of Ottawa, several specialized libraries exist, with a total collection of 1.4 million volumes and 3.4 million of other documents and material.
 The Vanier Library houses 167,000 volumes and 2,000 different periodicals on natural sciences and engineering.
 Students also have access to the humanities and social sciences, the health sciences, and the law libraries.

-Additional library resources in the Ottawa region include The National Library of Canada, The Public Archives of Canada, The Canada Institute for Scientific and Technical Information, the Library of Parliament and other specialized government libraries.
+Additional library resources in the Ottawa region include The National Library of Canada, The Public Archives of Canada, National Science Library, the Library of Parliament and other specialized government libraries.